MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ### Workarounds

-If you are unable to update Remote Assist to a newer build try the following work around.
+If you're unable to update Remote Assist to a newer build try the following work around.

 #### Restart in between calls

-If your calls are going over a length of 20 minutes and you are experiencing this issue, try rebooting your device.
+If your calls are going over a length of 20 minutes and you're experiencing this issue, try rebooting your device.
 Rebooting your device between Remote Assist calls will refresh your device and put it back into a good state.

 To quickly restart a device on [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1) open the start menu, and select the user icon, then select **Restart**.